chuck21619/TypePublic/README.md

 |Promote | `⌘]` | |
 |Demote | `⌘[` | |

 ----

 # Concepts
-Napkin Sketches & Ideas for future updates & Development.
-Some of this are half-baked ideas.
+*Napkin Sketches & Ideas for future updates & Development.
+Some of this are half-baked ideas.*

 ## Layout Styles
-styling set to a layout, created with PFD layout in mind- if you want to differentiate between a standard PDF and something like a CV or resume.
-It would be an additional dropdown for certain Layouts
+Additional styling set to a layout (created with PFD layout in mind-) if you want to differentiate between a standard PDF and something like a CV or resume.

 ### Building a Database
 Using the references as a character bible for developing a story. example: Character Name(Description of the character).
 These pronouns are avoided by Spell Check.